Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Conclusion

 Despite the fact that the eigenmodes of higher order probably play no important role in the acoustics of the clarinet, the present study shows that they reveal the inner structure of the material building the tip of the reed, so a new step could be done for an objective mechanical characterization of the clarinet reed.
+A subsequent study should examine if the obtained components are correlated with some musical qualities of the reeds.
+This could help the reed makers to gain a better control on their products.

 \textbf{Acknowledgments}